AliBagherz/Negare_backend/readme.md

 In group of three we work near 5 months on this project.

-Negare is a <b>mobile social media App for atists which they can sell their products</b> in it.
+Negare is a <b>mobile social media App for atists which they can sell their products</b> on it.

 this is the backend public repository you can also find the client (flutter) repository in below link.